arubique/disco-public/README.md

 You can use our DISCO-extension to the [MASEval](https://maseval.readthedocs.io/en/stable/) library to evaluate your model on MMLU.
 Example command can be found [here](https://github.com/parameterlab/MASEval/tree/main/examples/mmlu_benchmark).

-Note: This workflow uses the [`arubique/DISCO-MMLU`](https://huggingface.co/arubique/DISCO-MMLU) model and the [`arubique/flattened-MMLU`](https://huggingface.co/datasets/arubique/flattened-MMLU) dataset from the Hugging Face Hub.
-The dataset is not the MMLU release as originally published: all questions are concatenated in a fixed order in one flat table, without separate splits per subject (subscenario).
+Note: This workflow uses the [`arubique/DISCO-MMLU`](https://huggingface.co/arubique/DISCO-MMLU) model for efficient evaluation of LLMs on the [`arubique/flattened-MMLU`](https://huggingface.co/datasets/arubique/flattened-MMLU) dataset from the Hugging Face Hub.
+The flattened-MMLU dataset is derived from the original [MMLU](https://huggingface.co/datasets/cais/mmlu) release the following way: all questions are concatenated in a fixed order in one flat table, without separate splits per subject (subscenario).

-## Evaluate your model 100x faster

-You can use our DISCO-extension to the [MASEval](https://maseval.readthedocs.io/en/stable/) library to evaluate your model on MMLU.
-Example command can be found [here](https://github.com/parameterlab/MASEval/tree/main/examples/mmlu_benchmark).

 ## Installation